Ford Motor (F) Set to Announce Quarterly Earnings on Wednesday

-Ford Motor (NYSE:F – Get Rating) will release its earnings data after the market closes on Wednesday, October 26th.
-Analysts expect Ford Motor to post earnings of $0.31 per share for the quarter.
+Ford Motor (NYSE:F – Get Rating) is set to announce its earnings results after the market closes on Wednesday, October 26th.
+Analysts expect the company to announce earnings of $0.31 per share for the quarter.

-Ford Motor (NYSE:F – Get Rating) last released its earnings results on Wednesday, July 27th.
-The auto manufacturer reported $0.68 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.43 by $0.25.
-The company had revenue of $37.91 billion during the quarter, compared to analyst estimates of $35.17 billion.
+Ford Motor (NYSE:F – Get Rating) last posted its quarterly earnings data on Wednesday, July 27th.
+The auto manufacturer reported $0.68 EPS for the quarter, topping the consensus estimate of $0.43 by $0.25.
 Ford Motor had a return on equity of 16.91% and a net margin of 7.86%.
-Ford Motor’s quarterly revenue was up 57.1% on a year-over-year basis.
-During the same period in the prior year, the company posted $0.13 earnings per share.
+The firm had revenue of $37.91 billion for the quarter, compared to the consensus estimate of $35.17 billion.
+During the same quarter last year, the company earned $0.13 earnings per share.
+The business’s revenue for the quarter was up 57.1% compared to the same quarter last year.
 On average, analysts expect Ford Motor to post $2 EPS for the current fiscal year and $2 EPS for the next fiscal year.

 Ford Motor Increases Dividend